 - Conversational Interfaces and chatbots are amongst the most prominent casual uses of text generation.
 In this case, the algorithm is trained on the knowledge base combined with the behavioral intent scenarios.
-For example, a lead generation scenario is designed to gather information of the potential client, while customer support scenario is designed to assist customers with the product use.
-In addition to text generation, Conversational UI also requires sentiment analysis component to correctly dissect the input message (more on that later).
+For example, a lead generation scenario is designed to gather information about the potential client, while a customer support scenario is designed to assist customers with product use.
+In addition to text generation, Conversational UI also requires a sentiment analysis component to correctly dissect the input message (more on that later).

-Machine translation is another field where RNN are widely applied due to its capability to determine the context of the message.
+Machine translation is another field where RNN is widely applied due to its capability to determine the context of the message.